 The Gemini Lounge

-This is a "then and now" photo of the building at 4021 Flatlands Avenue.
+This is a "then and now" photo of the former Gemini Lounge.

-Back in the 1970s and 1980s, this was the main hangout spot for Roy DeMeo and his crew.
-During this period, many men entered the Gemini Lounge and were never seen again.
+Back in the 1970s and 1980s, this was the main hangout spot for DeMeo and his crew.
+During this period, many men entered the building and came back out in a box.

-This Google Street View image was taken in June of 2018.
+This Google Street View image of 4021 Flatlands Avenue was taken in June 2018.

 Before it became the Purpose Life Church, it was called the Flatlands Church of God.